inexxt/GTAP2019/Description.md

 Pi-type : Set
 <-> : Pi-type -> Pi-type -> Set
 <=> : {A B : Pi-type} -> A <-> B -> A <-> B -> Set
+-- TODO and all other stuff from Pi

 ---------------
 --- Stage 1 ---